oskarth/netpowder/README.md

 ## Getting started

-So you just access to a satellite, what do you do now?
+So you just got access to a satellite, what do you do now?
 Before starting to use it, please keep the following things in mind:

-1. **Ask for help and give feedback**.
+1. **Feel free to ask for help and to give feedback**.
 You can open issues on Github, or email/tweet/IRC me.
 If there's anything you are wondering about, or anything you would like to see in in Netpowder, please do let me know.

 2. **Be nice**.
 Don't use your satellite to host anything illegal, or otherwise